Robust and Lossless Fingerprinting of Deep Neural Networks via Pooled Membership Inference: Acknowledgement

 \section{Acknowledgement}

-This work was financially supported in part by the Opening Project of Guangdong Province Key Laboratory of Information Security Technology under grant number 2020B1212060078, the National Natural Science Foundation of China under Grant No. 61902235, the Shanghai Chenguang Program under Grant No. 19CG46, and the CCF-Tencent Rhino-Bird Young Faculty Open Research Fund.
+This work was financially supported in part by the Opening Project of Guangdong Province Key Laboratory of Information Security Technology under grant number 2020B1212060078, the National Natural Science Foundation of China under Grant No. 61902235, the Shanghai ``Chen Guang'' project supported by Shanghai Municipal Education Commission and Shanghai Education Development Foundation, and the CCF-Tencent Open Research Fund.